jobol/smaunch/README.md

 It allows the following operations:
 - check the databases
 - compile the databases
-- launch a program within security restriction
+- launch a program within security restriction.

 Type `smaunch --help' to get usage or/and RTFC.